-For over 20 years, Adam Friese (a second-generation Master Cabinet Maker) has been designing and building beautiful reproduction heritage and custom furniture, built-ins and kitchens which meets the functional needs of today's modern living.
+For over 20 years, Adam Friese (a second-generation Master Cabinet Maker) has been designing and building beautiful custom kitchens, built-ins, and furniture which meet the functional needs of today's modern living.

 At Upper Canada Furniture, we work closely with you to help your vision come to life.
 Don’t have a vision?
 No problem!